-In my last post, I told you about how there were several difficult situations going on in my life right now.
+In this other post, I wrote about how there were several difficult situations that deeply affected my life last year.
 One of those difficult situations was that we had to move from the large, four-bedroom, four-bath, three-story townhouse we were living in with only a few weeks’ notice.

 We were pretty confident we coud find another similar house with an affordable lease, but we were wrong.
 There just weren’t any properties available.
 This had never happened to us before.
 We looked for weeks with no success.
 Was it bad timing?